anish289/spotifycater/cater_app/README.md

 Once you have created your app, replace the `client_id`, `redirect_uri` and `client_secret` in the examples with the ones you get from My Applications.

-## Running the examples
+## Running the app
-In order to run the different examples, open the folder with the name of the flow you want to try out, and run its `app.js` file.
-For instance, to run the Authorization Code example do:
+In order to run SpotifyCater, cd into the project directory and cater_app and enter into the command line:

-    $ cd authorization_code
+    $ cd src
     $ node app.js

-Then, open `http://localhost:8888` in a browser.
+Then, open `http://localhost:8888` in a browser, enter your credentials, and enjoy your playlist!